 Let’s get this one out of the way first.

 Blog hosting is not expensive.
 Compared to the cost of starting a physical business, starting a blog biz doesn’t compare.
-See how much it costs to run a six-figure blog here.

 When you choose a free blog host, you’re going to face some restrictions, such as: